sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 Probably, it is difficult to gather such a pictures, because the classes of roadsigns inUS is more than 160.
 One of other approaches to alleviate the difficulties is
-to generate a lot of realistic and artificial images from some real or realistic object images including illustration by using any image augumentation methods.
+to generate a lot of realistic and artificial images from some real or realistic object images including illustration by using any image augmentation methods.
 In this project, we try to design and implement a Realistic AutoAnnotation Tool, which genenetes a realistc images dataset,and annotation files to those images automatically,without any manual mouse operations of a GUI-based annotation tool.